 In addition, you and your tax professional can apply for a penalty waiver if the IRS made a mistake or provided bad advice that contributed to the incurrence of the penalties.

-Successful tax resolution requires a lot of work and commitment, but you’ll be glad you took up the challenge when you experience the financial freedom and peace of mind that come with being tax debt free.
+Successful tax resolution requires a lot of work and commitment, but you’ll be glad you took up the challenge when you experience the financial freedom and peace of mind that come with being back tax obligation-free.
 If you want to get the quickest and best financial results, you should work with a reputable tax resolution professional who has extensive knowledge and experience in resolving tax problems.
 Contact us now for a free, no-obligation consultation.